groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/htmlviewoptions/forexternalresources/_index.md

 ## ForExternalResources(IPageStreamFactory, IResourceStreamFactory) {#forexternalresources_3}

-Initializes an instance of the [`HtmlViewOptions`](../../htmlviewoptions) class for rendering into HTML with external resources.
+Initializes new instance of [`HtmlViewOptions`](../../htmlviewoptions) class for rendering into HTML with external resources.

 ```csharp
 public static HtmlViewOptions ForExternalResources(IPageStreamFactory pageStreamFactory,